 The Royal Bank is Canada’s largest financial institution with a market capitalization around $150 billion.
 The scale of the bank is an advantage in mass-market banking.
 Management is intent on maintaining their lead and improving market share through investing heavily in technology and its distribution network.
 Investment is also being directed towards retail growth in the US.
 As these investments mature, the bank should benefit from positive operating leverage leading to greater profitability and future dividend increases.
 The current yield of 3.8% is attractive and longer term capital appreciation will accrue to patient investors.

-Suncor Energy Inc., SU-T, owned personally and by clients, Last Purchase March 2016, $32.91
+Encana Corporation, ECA-T, owned personally and by clients, Last Purchase April 30, 2019 $9.44

-You can view the interview here>>
+You can view the complete Market Call interview here>>

-We believe clients are more concerned about losing money than making speculative gains.
+We believe that investment management is about managing risk, not chasing speculative returns.
 Like to learn more?
 Please contact us here>>